Canadians come from Wuhan and recall the results of "recanvass" Iowa; In the news for 7 February paNOW | Prince Albert, Saskatchewan - Mash Viral

 TORONTO – Netflix finally lets viewers disable the automatic playback feature of preview.

-The much malicious feature that forced viewers to watch movie clips and trailers while browsing the platform’s titles can now be disabled under account settings.
+The much malicious feature that forced viewers to watch clips and trailers of movies while browsing through the titles of the platform can now be disabled under account settings.

 It is a function for which subscribers have begged the company to give them control.